pubky/pkarr/design/resolvers.md

 # Resolvers

-Resolvers are a special kind of DHT bootstrapping nodes.
+Resolvers are a special kind of DHT nodes.
 Like to bootstrapping nodes they are well-known and long running.
 Unlike normal DHT nodes though, Resolvers act more like DNS resolvers.

 ## Behavior